core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * A client sending a GET or FETCH group request MAY update a cache with the responses from the servers in the CoAP group.
 Then, the client uses both cached-still-fresh and new responses as the result of the group request.

 * A client sending a GET or FETCH group request MAY use a response received from a server, to satisfy a subsequent sent request intended to that server on the related unicast request URI.
-In particular, the unicast request URI is obtained by replacing the authority part of the request URI with the transport-layer source address of the cached response message.
+In particular, the unicast request URI is obtained by replacing the authority component of the request URI with the transport-layer source address of the cached response message.

 * A client MAY revalidate a cached response by making a GET or FETCH request on the related unicast request URI.